 Working With Operation Broken Silence

-This year our staff spent the evening of June 20 with the students having an open discussion about the crisis in Sudan and how they could be involved.
-Going into June 21, the students brought their newfound passion for the Sudanese people and their creativity into the campaign design process.
+This year, our staff spent an evening with the students having an open discussion about Sudan's crisis and how they could be involved.
+The next day, students brought their newfound passion for the Sudanese people and their creativity into the campaign design process.

 This year, the students split into two groups and focused on the following campaigns for our organization:

-2. Creating two statewide advocacy campaigns for a House resolution and Senate resolution, both of which focus on the ongoing and most recent crisis in Sudan that began in December 2018.
+2. Creating two statewide advocacy campaigns for a House resolution and Senate resolution, both of which focus on the ongoing and most recent Sudan crisis that began in December 2018.

-Below are a few pictures of the day's activities. for more information about the 2019 GSIS class' involvement with Operation Broken Silence, visit https://www.operationbrokensilence.org/blog/movement-spotlight-tennessee-governors-school-students/
+Below are a few pictures of the day's activities.
+For more information about the 2019 GSIS class's involvement with Operation Broken Silence, check out the Movement Spotlight on their website here.